-The Department agrees with the finding and has worked with the Governor's Office of Management and Budget (GOMB) to enact legislation that will allow for increases to the contributions provided by active employees, districts, and the General Revenue Fund.
-Additionally, the department worked with GOMB to provide for an additional \$50M in transfers to the fund which was used to reduce the payment back log.
-These two remedies, based upon current projections, are expected to completely eliminate the back log by FY2032.
-Subsequently, revenues will be accrued in order to establish a sound reserve balance.
+The Department accepts the finding and recommendation.
+The Department has worked with the Governor's Office of Management and Budget (GOMB) to enact legislation that will allow for increases to the contributions provided by active employees, districts, and the General Revenue Fund.
+Additionally, the Department worked with GOMB to provide for an additional \$50M in transfers to the fund which was used to reduce the payment back log.
+These two remedies, based upon current projections, are expected to eliminate the back log by Fiscal Year 2032.
+Subsequently, revenues will be accrued to establish a sound reserve balance.